herd/herdtools7/pac_tests/notes/ordering/solver.md

 raise the exception `Constraint (pred, ctrue, cfalse)`, then the result must be interpreted as `if pred then ctrue else cfalse`.
-And each times this exception is raise, `eventsMonad.ml` will delay the resolution of the operation in a similar way that the `Undetermined` exception.
+And each times this exception is raise, `eventsMonad.ml` will delay the resolution of the operation similarly that the `Undetermined` exception.

 And if we have to look for the equality of two constants, now the result of the equality must be interpreted using: